softwaremill/sttp/docs/backends/wrappers/prometheus.md

 val backend = PrometheusBackend(AkkaHttpBackend(), PrometheusConfig(requestToHistogramNameMapper = _ => None))
 ```

 This backend also offers `Gauge` with currently in-progress requests number.
-It uses by default `sttp_requests_in_progress` name, defined in `PrometheusBackend.DefaultRequestsInProgressGaugeName`.
+It uses by default `http_client_requests_active` name, defined in `PrometheusBackend.DefaultRequestsActiveCounterName`.
 It is possible to define custom gauge name by passing function mapping request to gauge name:

 ```scala mdoc:compile-only
 import sttp.client4.akkahttp._